TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          :ref:`cObject <data-type-cobject>`

    Description
-         (Since TYPO3 6.1) Use this property to define a content object, which should be used as template file.
+         Use this property to define a content object, which should be used as template file.
 It is an alternative to ".file"; if ".template" is set, it takes precedence.
 While any content object can be used here, the cObject :ref:`FILE <cobj-file>` might be the usual choice.

 .. _cobj-fluidtemplate-properties-file: